Year of Young People 2018

 Supporting the Year of Young People 2018

-Young Scot, the Scottish Youth Parliament and Children in Scotland are supporting projects for the whole of the Year of Young People on behalf of the core partners.
+Young Scot, the Scottish Youth Parliament and Children in Scotland supported projects for the whole of the Year of Young People on behalf of the core partners.

-Young Scot, the Scottish Youth Parliament and Children in Scotland are supporting Communic18, a group of young people from across Scotland.
+Young Scot, the Scottish Youth Parliament and Children in Scotland supported Communic18, a group of young people from across Scotland.

-Communic18 are the co-design leaders for the Year of Young People and are involved in making key decisions about the celebratory year.
+Communic18 were the co-design leaders for the Year of Young People and were involved in making key decisions about the celebratory year.

-The Communic18 group are speaking at events, taking part in funding panels, supporting activity in local authority areas, supervising the year’s six themes and helping to spread the word about the Year of Young People and how to support it, amongst local communities.
+The Communic18 group spoke at events, took part in funding panels, supported activity in local authority areas, supervised the year’s six themes and helped to spread the word about the Year of Young People and how to support it, amongst local communities.

 YoYP 2018 Certificates

-The First Minister, Nicola Sturgeon, will recognise tens of thousands of young Scots with a special certificate to say thank you for their contribution to the Year of Young People 2018.
+The First Minister, Nicola Sturgeon, recognised tens of thousands of young Scots with a special certificate to say thank you for their contribution to the Year of Young People 2018.

-Standard Life Aberdeen are supporting the Year of Young People 2018 Participation Certificate.
+Standard Life Aberdeen supported the Year of Young People 2018 Participation Certificate.

 All young people receiving a Youth Scotland Hi5 Award, Dynamic Youth Award or Youth Achievement Award, in 2018, will automatically receive a certificate.
-Individuals can apply through the Young Scot Rewards programme.
 Youth workers and others can also apply on behalf of a group of young people who will each receive a certificate.

 YoYP 2018 Ambassadors

-Based across the whole of Scotland the Year of Young People Ambassadors have been selected to represent young people from all different backgrounds, interests and passions.
+Based across the whole of Scotland the Year of Young People Ambassadors were selected to represent young people from all different backgrounds, interests and passions.

-Supported by the Scottish Government and lead by Young Scot, Children in Scotland and Scottish Youth Parliament, young people will be supported by the three youth organisations and local partners.
+Ambassadors were supported by the Scottish Government and lead by Young Scot, Children in Scotland and Scottish Youth Parliament.

-In the spirit of of the Year of Young People 2018, young people will be the ones in charge of deciding what activity they will undertake, but it will focus on the following areas
+In the spirit of of the Year of Young People 2018, young people were the ones in charge of deciding what activity they undertook, but focused on the following areas